t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 When designing a RESTful system, the primary effort goes into modeling the application as distributed state and assigning it to the different components (i.e., clients and servers).
 The secondary effort is then selecting or designing the necessary representation formats to exchange information and enable interaction between the components through resources.

-How clients can navigate through the resource space and modify state to achieve their goals is encoded in hypermedia controls, that is, links and forms within the representations.
-The concept behind hypermedia controls is to provide machine-understandable "affordances" {{HCI}}, which refer to the perceived and actual properties of a Thing and determine how it could possibly be used.
+Which resources exist and how they can be used is expressed by the server in so-called affordances, a concept adopted in the field of human-computer interaction {{HCI}}.
+Affordances can be described in responses (e.g., the initial response from a well-known resource) or out of band (e.g., through a W3C Thing Description document {{W3C-TD}} from a directory).
+In RESTful systems, affordances are encoded as hypermedia controls (links and forms): links allow to navigate between resources and forms enable clients to formulate more complex requests (e.g., to modify a resource or perform a query).

 A physical door may have a door knob as affordance, indicating that the door can be opened by twisting the knob; a keyhole may indicate that it can be locked.
 For Things in the IoT, these affordances may be serialized as two hypermedia forms, which include semantic identifiers from a controlled vocabulary (e.g., schema.org) and the instructions on how to formulate the requests for opening and locking, respectively.
 Overall, this allows to realize a Uniform Interface (see {{sec-uniform-interface}}), which enables loose coupling between clients and servers.

-Hypermedia controls span a kind of state machine where the nodes are resources (or action results) and the transitions are links or forms.
+Hypermedia controls span a kind of state machine, where the nodes are resources or action results and the transitions are links or forms.
-Clients run this distributed state machine (i.e., the application) by retrieving representations, processing the data, and following the included links and/or submitting forms to modify remote state.
+Clients run this distributed state machine (i.e., the application) by retrieving representations, processing the data, and following the included links and/or submitting forms to trigger the corresponding transition.
 This is usually done by retrieving the current state, modifying the copy of the state on the client side, and transferring the new state to the server in the form of new representations -- rather than calling a service and modifying the state on the server side.

 Client state encompasses the current state of the described state machine and the possible next transitions derived from the hypermedia controls within the currently processed representation.